Awiinn/eCommerce_FrontEnd/README.md

 # Frontend
 * `npm run dev`: This will start the frontend React Application on `http://localhost:5173/`, but check your terminal after running the command to verify.
 * Follow the link to the deployed application via Netlify: https://stalwart-pothos-1e928a.netlify.app/
-* (the deployed reposity is forked under mrkrye, so edits made to this repository may not see update as it is not linked directly)
+* (the deployed reposity is forked under mrkrye, so edits made to this frontend repository may not see update as it is not linked directly)

 # Backend